NaszvadiG/cim-xa/README.md

 - You need phpseclib [for more security choices]
 - You need HTML email -- if you also need a css inliner, see: beaker.mailchimp.com/inline-css

+This distribution places CI's directory structure above the webroot.
+The assumed webroot is www but that name may be changed to fit the installation.
+The webroot contains CI's index.php and any non-CI content for the installation.
+CI's index.php contains path modifications to reflect the CI directory structure placement.
+All of this is done for security reasons.
+Ci's directory structure is otherwise undisturbed for eas of maintenance.
 This distribution includes 100% PHP, zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
 [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing]